FilippoBovo/production-data-science/tutorial/b-explore/README.md

 git checkout -b explore_survival
 ```

-It is useful to name the branch by starting with `explore_` when the branch is used for exploration.
+It is useful to name the branch by starting with `explore_` when the branch is used for exploration, so that we do not confuse them with branches done for refactoring.

 > It is important to use explicit names for branching, so that other people can easily understand the purpose of the branch.

 ## Tools

-There are [several tools for exploratory data analysis in Python](https://www.datacamp.com/community/tutorials/data-science-python-ide).
+There are [several softwares for exploratory data analysis in Python](https://www.datacamp.com/community/tutorials/data-science-python-ide).
 Some of the most widely used are,

 - [Jupyter Notebook](http://jupyter.org/)
 - [Spyder](https://github.com/spyder-ide/spyder) or other IDEs specific to data science
 - Normal text editors

-Even though choosing a single tool for exploratory data analysis across different people would make things tidier, it is better to explore by using your favourite tools.
-The important thing is to insure that the exploratory work is reproducible and clearly explained to make life easier to other people.
+Even though choosing a single software for exploratory data analysis across different people would be more consistent, it may be better to explore by using your favourite one, so that you can be more effective in your analyses.
+The important thing is to make sure that the exploratory work is reproducible and clearly explained to make life easier to other people.

 > **In collaborative work, make life easier to other people by following good coding practices and by explaining concepts, intentions and assumptions clearly.**
 >